Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

 Revolving Fund Fee

 In addition to the title deed fee, in 2026, the revolving fund service fee is 2,227 TL and the additional service fee is 307 TL, making a total of 2,534 TL.
-This amount may increase according to the regional coefficient in metropolitan areas and is generally paid by the buyer.
+This amount may increase in metropolitan areas according to the regional coefficient and is typically paid by the buyer.

 Title Deed Fee for First-Time Home Buyers

 There is no specific exemption on title deed fees for first-time buyers.
-However, there may be periods when deed fee rates are waived in certain projects within the scope of urban transformation.
-A 1% VAT advantage can also be utilized for newly built residential purchases; therefore, it is highly recommended to inquire about the VAT amount when purchasing new-build properties.
+However, there may be periods when deed fee rates are reset to zero in some projects within the scope of urban transformation.
+Additionally, a 1% VAT advantage can be utilized for brand-new property purchases; therefore, it is highly recommended to inquire about the VAT amount when buying newly built properties.

 Real Estate Agent Commission

-The real estate agent commission is the fee paid in exchange for brokerage services in real estate purchases and sales.
-According to the Ministry of Trade regulations, a maximum of 4% commission, excluding VAT, can be applied in sales transactions in 2026; this rate is split equally between the buyer and seller.
+The real estate agent commission is the fee paid in exchange for intermediary services in real estate transactions.
+According to the Ministry of Trade regulations, a maximum commission rate of 4% excluding VAT can be applied to sales transactions in 2026; this rate is split equally between the buyer and the seller.

-That is, the buyer pays a maximum of 2% of the sales price + 20% VAT as commission.
-For a property valued at 3,000,000 TL, this amount would be:
+Thus, the buyer pays a maximum commission of 2% of the sales price + 20% VAT.
+For a property valued at 3,000,000 TL, this amount is:

 Commission excluding VAT: 60,000 TL